Oil Spill Response Plan

 Washington State Maritime Cooperative (WSMC)

 WSMC is a non-profit corporation that provides oil spill contingency plan coverage and emergency response system to vessels in Washington waters (except the waters of the Columbia and Snake Rivers) that are not otherwise covered by their own state approved contingency plan.
 In the event of an oil spill or threatened spill, the system provides a response that may include, but is not limited to, response vessels, boom equipment, skimmers, a qualified incident commander and response personnel.
 WSMC utilizes the services of primary contractors, Marine Spill Response Corporation (MSRC), Global Diving and Salvage and Islands' Oil Spill Association (IOSA), to maintain a response network of equipment and personnel.
 Communications and administrative services are provided by the Marine Exchange of Puget Sound (MXPS).
-For further details, go to http://wsmcoop.org/.
+Click the button below to go to their website.

 National Response Corporation (NRC)

 NRC is approved by Washington State Department of Ecology (Ecology) as a Primary Response Contractor (PRC) meeting Washington State oil spill response contingency planning regulations.
 The NRC Covered Vessels Washington State Contingency Plan (NRC Plan) has been approved by Ecology for coverage of oil spills and threatened oil spills.
-For further details, go to http://nrcwaplan.nrcc.com/.
+Click the button below to go to their website.

 Emergency Response Towing Vessel (ERTV)